Subarashii-no-Fansub/jekyll-now/_posts/2019-09-26-OCR-Hardsub-Videos.md

 ## OCR the video

-You can follow the [README of YoloCR](https://bitbucket.org/YuriZero/yolocr/src/88fd5422aa35610d8b68ecbe18a583260e24d32d/README_EN.md?fileviewer=file-view-default#markdown-header-how-to-use) but to be a short version of the README:
+You can follow the [README of YoloCR](https://bitbucket.org/YuriZero/yolocr/src/c013e6b74804251a253d00d820b4de668848f13f/README_EN.md?at=master#markdown-header-how-to-use) but here a short version of the README:

  - Open the `YoloCR.vpy` file and edit:
    - **FichierSource** for the source file to OCR